cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      key length despite the shown autocorrelation was correct.
      Now the correct key length is shown and used.
-   - Correction of quite a few typos within the CrypTool online help, the resource files of  CrypTool, AES-Tool and NumberShark, and the Animal AML files.
+   - Correction of quite a few typos within the CrypTool online help, the resource files of  CrypTool, AES-Tool, and Number Shark, and the Animal AML files.